MiguelGuedes1/MiguelGuedes1/ReadMe.md

 I approach every project as if it were a real production environment: structured **User Stories**, well-defined **Acceptance Criteria**, traceable **Test Cases**, formal **Test Executions**, and documented **Bug Reports**.
 Quality isn't just testing — it's a mindset embedded across the entire delivery cycle.

-- 🔍 E2E& automation with Cypress and **manual testing** with full Jira/Xray traceability
+- 🔍 manual testing with full Jira/Xray traceability and E2E automation with Cypress
-- 📋 Always document as if handing off to a team — because good QA is reproducible QA
+- 📋 Always document as if handing off to a team because good QA is reproducible QA
-- 🌱 Currently expanding into **BDD/Gherkin**, **CI/CD pipelines** and **performance testing**
+- 🌱 Currently expanding into BDD/Gherkin, **CI/CD pipelines** and **performance testing**
 - 🧠 Frontend background (React, JavaScript) gives me a technical edge when auditing web UIs

 ---